rachelannec/not-so-secured/README.md

 ### Fun Use Case

 -   This app can be a quirky way to confess your feelings to your non-CS/IT crush 😭😆.
-Just set a cute message or confession on the content page and give them the password to access it.
+Just set a message or confession on the content page and give them the password to access it.
 Remember, it's all in good fun and not for serious or sensitive information!

 ## Note